 Charles Schwab Treasury Bond Rates

-Next, decide if you want to buy bonds on the secondary market or at auction.
+The next step is deciding which market you want to use.
+You can buy Treasuries on the secondary market or at auction.

-You will need to choose a rate that fits your needs.
-Look at the 'Fixed Income Offerings' table on the U.S. Treasuries row.
-You’ll see terms from three months up to 30+ years.
+You will then need to select a rate that matches your goals and expectations.
+You can use the 'Fixed Income Offerings' table to do this.
+Several terms are displayed on the U.S. Treasuries row, ranging from three months to 30+ years.

 Can I Buy T-Bills on Schwab?

-When you see a Treasury bond you like, click its name to see a page with details and live bid/ask prices.
-You’ll find info like the current yield, coupon date, rate and type, and price.
+When you find a Treasury security that interests you, clicking on the name will bring up a page describing it and showing the real-time bid/ask prices.
+Some of the details you will see include the current yield, coupon date, rate and type, and evaluated price.

 Free Charles Schwab Account